MichieCodes/AVLTreeProject/README.md

 To validate the AVL property, I create a breadth first traversal of the Binary Tree, and then I create a AVL Tree from that traversal list.
 If any rotations are performed inside the AVLTree, then the Binary Tree is not an AVL Tree.

 ### Installation
-- To run the API on your local machine, download the code posted to elearning
+- To run the API on your local machine, pull the code from my repo: https://github.com/MichieCodes/AVLTreeProjectGraphQL
     - In your favorite terminal type **gradlew bootRun** (or **gradle bootRun** for Unix/Linux machines)
-- To run the Frontend on your local machine, pull the code from my github repo: https://github.com/MichieTuts/AVLTreeProject
+- To run the Frontend on your local machine, pull the code from my repo: https://github.com/MichieCodes/AVLTreeProject
     - In your favorite terminal run **npm install** to install the needed dependencies
     - Run **npm start** to run the server